If home is where the heart is … what happens when it also becomes the office, the school, and the gym?

 Here, we’re discussing the top-three ecommerce trends — home offices, livable luxury, and smart home appliances.

-When lockdowns forced the world to shelter in place, homes became offices and schools in addition to living spaces.
-As a result, companies in the home furnishing industry, like Article, have experienced a 200% increase in growth.
+As remote work continues to dominate many sectors, companies in the home furnishing industry, like Article, have experienced a 200% increase in growth.

 On average, the home furnishing industry relies heavily on consumer income, new home purchases, and remodeling efforts.
 Millennials currently make up the majority of active consumers and won’t change in the near future.